Ko Samui: Government

 The first local government on Samui island was established in 1956 with the sanitary district Ko Samui, which however only covered the area around the settlement.
-In 1963 it was enlarged to cover the entirety of Samui and Pha-Nga islands, which at that time were still in the same district.
+In 1963 it was enlarged to cover the entirety of Samui and Pha-Ngan islands, which at that time were still in the same district.
 In 1973, the area of the Ko Pha-Ngan District became a separate sanitary district.
 Since 1981, the sanitary district covers the area of the whole district.

 Like all sanitary districts, Ko Samui became a subdistrict municipality (thesaban tambon) in 1999.

 The subdistrict municipality was upgraded to a town municipality (thesaban mueang) in 2008, and to a city municipality in 2012.

 The conversion of the municipality into a special administrative area with greater powers of self-governance similar to Pattaya has been discussed since 2008, but as of 2018, no action has been taken.

 Administration

 Ko Samui is an amphoe (district) of Surat Thani Province, divided into seven sub-districts (tambons) and 39 administrative villages (mubans).
 The entire island is one city municipality (thesaban nakhon).
 The district covers the island, as well as the Ang Thong archipelago and some other small islands nearby.